E

 • Branch 6 : Customer Service Division (Taichung, Magong, Hualien, and Kaohsiung)

 CAL / Mandarin Airlines cooperates and communicates with CAEU/MDAEU through various channels as a partner and based on mutual dependence, and the two parties have established various channels of communication over the years.
 All resolutions will be handled once they are reported.
 In addition, meeting minutes taken at labor-management meetings held at the Head Office are published and made available to all employees on CAL's website / Mandarin Airlines' website.
 CAL / Mandarin Airlines is dedicated to maintaining harmonious labor-management relations through open, efficient channels of communication.
-In 2023, CAL and CAEU held six labor-management meetings to ensure smooth communication between the two parties; in 2023, Mandarin Airlines held a total of four quarterly labor-management meetings with MDAEU in accordance with the law.
+In 2024, CAL and CAEU held six labor-management meetings to ensure smooth communication between the two parties; in 2024, Mandarin Airlines held a total of three quarterly labor-management meetings with MDAEU in accordance with the law.

 Union Participation Rate of CAL and Mandarin Airlines